Chart Color Schemes

 Yorkeys Knob displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Yorkeys Knob's dwelling structures, as per the latest Census, consisted of 37.0% houses and 63.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 80.8% houses and 19.2% other dwellings.
-Home ownership in Yorkeys Knob stood at 26.5%, with mortgaged dwellings at 26.5% and rented ones at 47.0%.
+Yorkeys Knob's dwelling structure, as per the latest Census, consisted of 37.0% houses and 63.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Non-Metro Qld's 80.8% houses and 19.2% other dwellings.
+Home ownership in Yorkeys Knob stood at 26.5%, with mortgaged dwellings also at 26.5% and rented dwellings at 47.0%.
 The median monthly mortgage repayment was $1,357, lower than Non-Metro Qld's average of $1,733.
-Median weekly rent in Yorkeys Knob was $310, compared to Non-Metro Qld's $390.
+The median weekly rent in Yorkeys Knob was $310, compared to Non-Metro Qld's $390.
 Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing